QueraTeam/django-nextjs/README.md

 > [!IMPORTANT]
 > Using ASGI is **required**
 > for [fast refresh](https://nextjs.org/docs/architecture/fast-refresh)
-> to work properly in Next.js 12+.
+> to work properly in Next.js 12 and later.
 > Without it, you'll need to manually refresh your browser
 > to see changes during development.
 >